 - Stop ignoring your spiritual self.

-In the case of type 1 diabetes there really is no appeal to be made.
-Take insulin or … well you know what happens.
-Type 2 is much more subtle and not as immediate, although it will eventually take it toll.
+In the case of type 1 diabetes, there really is no appeal to be made.
+Take insulin or … well, you know what happens.
+Type 2 is much more subtle and not as immediate, although it will eventually take its toll.
 If you are a Type 2 and meet anyone from the other side of the diabetes aisle (Type 1), take a look at the discipline and challenge that they tackle each day.
-Get information, read, talk to health professionals and other people who have diabetes, get out and be active every day and eat from a menu of fresh, local, whole foods.
+Get information, read, talk to health professionals and other people who have diabetes, get out, and be active every day and eat from a menu of fresh, local, whole foods.
 You might help the politics of diabetes become more bi-partisan.
 Oh! and don’t forget to stay away from food that comes through windows.

 Cyber Kitchen Recipes:

 November recipes traditionally mean turkey and the delightful trimmings that go along with the Thanksgiving bird, but we can only eat so many variations of turkey in a month.
 I thought we’d cook up some chili for a little change of pace.
 These recipes will please both type 1’s and type 2’s hovering around the cyber stove.
 By the way, “CHILE” powder is simply dried and crushed red chili peppers, while “CHILI” powder is a blend of spices such as chile, cumin, salt, and paprika.
 Inveterate chili cooks love a brand called Gebhardt Chili Powder from Texas which has been around since 1892.
 Find it at www.amazon.com.

 1 large onion, chopped

 1 cup sliced celery